kykrueger/openbis/src/vagrant/obis/README.md

 0. Download openbis from the https://wiki-bsse.ethz.ch/display/bis/Production+Releases
 1. Put the extract the openbis installer to the src/vagrant/initialize folder
-2. cd to `src/vagrant`
+2. cd to `src/vagrant/obis_with_openbis`
-3. `vagrant up` -- initialize the virtual machine
+3. `vagrant up --provision --provider virtualbox` -- initialize the virtual machine
-4. `vagrant ssh`  -- log into the virtual machine
+4. `vagrant ssh obisserver`  -- log into the virtual machine
-6. install openBIS (inside the vagrant machine)
+5. install openBIS (inside the vagrant machine)
    - `/vagrant_initialize/install_openbis.sh`
    - wait until `/home/openbis/bin/post-install/0-create-initial-users.sh` appears.
 This script does not automatically run for some reason.
 Terminate it by pressing CTRL-C
    - run `sudo -u openbis /home/openbis/bin/post-install/0-create-initial-users.sh` manually
    - enter a password for the **admin** and the **etlserver** user when asked
+6. For unknown reasons is seems to be necessary to set the etlserver password like this (otherwise AS and DSS will not be connected): `/home/openbis/servers/openBIS-server/jetty/bin/passwd.sh -P change etlserver`
 7. Edit the file `/home/openbis/servers/datastore_server/etc/service.properties`
    - look for the `etlserver` user and enter its password
    - set the hostname to localhost
+8. To use obis, switch to the obis user with `sudo su obis` and `cd ~obis`
+9. `exit` -- log off the virtual machine

+When openBIS is running it can be accessed on the host machine from `https://localhost:8443/openbis`.

+obis can be used as the user `obis`.

+There is a second VM in case a second obis client is needed:

+1. `vagrant ssh obisclient`
+2. `sudo su obis`
+3. `cd ~obis`
+4. Configure the openbis_url: `obis config -g openbis_url https://obisserver:8443`
+5. Use obis.
-8. `exit` -- log off the virtual machine
+6. `exit` -- log off the virtual machine

 ## obis/EasyBD Demo